Cptcecil/FantasyForum/FantasyForum/Web/README.md

 -7/20/17-
 All html is markup.
 Javascript etc is considered you code.

+7-17-17
+Create random number generator in jQuery, to generate wrestlers.
+Setup number generator, variables and loop

+*Assignment*
+pretty up the page, html, css, find hideous pictures for all league memebers

 *Show Later *
 Issue with NavBar resizing, not responsive.
 Marshall "Right at 990 pixels, my mouse is too damn fast.
 Got dang screen is too big"